see-why/see-why/README.md

 ## 🤝 Let's connect!

-If you're working on interesting projects or want to collaborate, feel free to reach out!
+If you're working on interesting projects or would like to collaborate, please don't hesitate to reach out!

 ---